WordPress Statnive Plugin · Parhum Khoshbakht

-WordPress Analytics Plugin Performance Comparison 2026
+WordPress Analytics Plugin Performance: A Stress Test Comparison

 Every Analytics Plugin Has a Performance Cost

-How We Tested: Real Browsers, Real Load
+How We Tested: Real Browsers Under Synthetic Load

 1. Deactivate all analytics plugins via the WordPress REST API